davidwestfield/UCSD_Tasks/README.md

 Daniel Sonnier, Kevin Wong, Anil Jethani, Raj Kumar

 Description:
 Android App for creating and completing tasks local to the UCSD area.

+Users fill out a
+- Price
+- Location
+- Description

-Users fill out a price, location, description to create a "task".
-The task is then pinnes the automatically to the specified location on Google Maps within the app.
-From this map ussrs can browse local "tasks" that need completing and in hopes of getting a little cash - and the pleasure of helping another student!
+And a "task" is generated.
+The task is then pinned automatically to Google Maps within the app.
+From this map any user can browse local tasks that need completing and see a description along with a financial incentive.